42antoine/laravel-sudoku/readme.md

 # Use docker with laradock to run the project

+## Prepare the environment file to work with docker

+    $> cp .env.example .env

+The docker containers are set to be use from this 127.0.0.1:SPECIFI_PORT on localhost

 - website : http://127.0.0.1:8004
 - mysql : http://127.0.0.1:3604
 - mailhog : http://127.0.0.1:8029